-Gateway Community Charters (GCC) and the Community Outreach Academy (COA) were founded with a commitment to develop the academic talents of its students, while nurturing their appreciation and understanding of their rich cultural heritage, and the place they take as citizens in our state and nation.
-In providing a multicultural education, including curriculum representing the student's language and literature of their heritage, delivered in a supportive environment, the faculty will develop the student's ability to apply lessons as they grow and maximize their individual, social, academic and personal development and contribute to our diverse community.
+Community Outreach Academy (COA) Gateway Community Charters (GCC) and the Community Outreach Academy (COA) were founded with a commitment to developing the academic talents of their students while nurturing their appreciation and understanding of their rich cultural heritage and the place they take as citizens in our state and nation.
+In providing a multicultural education, including curriculum representing the student's language and literature of their heritage, delivered in a supportive environment, the faculty will develop the student's ability to apply lessons as they grow and maximize their individual, social, academic, and personal development and contribute to our diverse community.